Batman Quotes

 "I'm the reason the criminals breathe easier when the sun rises."

 This quote underscores Batman's impact on Gotham's criminal underworld.
 He presents such a potent threat that criminals feel relief only when his "working hours" are over.
-This line powerfully communicates the fear he instills in Gotham's criminals.
+This line clearly communicates the fear Batman believes he instills in Gotham's criminals.

 The cut scene is from the game 'Batman - Arkham Origins